kowalabearhugs/awesome-monero/README.md

-# Awesome Monero List
+# Monero cl-LTR

-A curated list of awesome Monero libraries, tools, and resources.
+A curated list of Monero libraries, tools, and resources.

 ## Contents